openshift/enhancements/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md

 With all this necessary metadata, the CSI driver then:

+- Performs a subject access review (SAR) check to verify the pod's service account has permission to GET the referenced Share resource.
-- reads of the `Secret` or `ConfigMap` noted in the `ProjectedResource`, storing it on disk on initial reference to said `Secret` or `ConfigMap`.
+- If the SAR check succeeds, reads of the `Secret` or `ConfigMap` noted in the `ProjectedResource`, storing it on disk on initial reference to said `Secret` or `ConfigMap`.
-- creation of a tmpfs filesystem for each requesting `ServiceAcount` that contains the `Secret` / `ConfigMap` data.
+- Creates a tmpfs filesystem for each requesting `ServiceAcount` that contains the `Secret` / `ConfigMap` data.
-- creation of k8s watches `ProjectedResources`, and for `Secret` / `ConfigMaps` in the namespaces listed in each discovered `ProjectedResources`.
+- Creates k8s watches `ProjectedResources`, and for `Secret` / `ConfigMaps` in the namespaces listed in each discovered `ProjectedResources`.
-- final returning of a volume that is based off of the `ServiceAccount` specific tmpfs for the data noted in the `volumeAttributes`.
+- Returns a volume that is based off of the `ServiceAccount` specific tmpfs for the data noted in the `volumeAttributes`.

 After initial set up of things, steady state CSI driver activities include:

-- as updates of the watched `Secrets` and `ConfigMaps` come in, SAR checks will be done for each of the previous requesting `ServiceAccounts` being tracked against the updated `Secret` and `ConfigMap`.
+- As updates of the watched `Secrets` and `ConfigMaps` come in, SAR checks will be done for each of the previous requesting `ServiceAccounts` being tracked against the updated `Secret` and `ConfigMap`.
+  SAR checks are also done at regular relist intervals, which will pick up permission changes to associated cluster roles/role bindings.
-- for any `ServiceAccounts` that no longer have access, their tmpfs filesystems are unmounted, effectively removing their access to the data (though in prototyping and implementation, we'll need focused testing that this scales and mount propagation does not become a gating factor).
+- For any `ServiceAccounts` that no longer have access, contents in their tmpfs filesystems are removed.
+Unmounting any volume in a running pod is not feasible (can result in `EBUSY` errors).
-- the SAR checks and if need be removal of access to data can facilitate cluster admin scenarios noted in the `User Stories` section like credential rotation.
+- The SAR checks and if need be removal of access to data can facilitate cluster admin scenarios noted in the `User Stories` section like credential rotation.
 - But for `ServiceAccounts` that pass the SAR check, the tmpfs file with the data for the `Secret` / `ConfigMap` is updated

 #### An overview of CSI and the main K8S hook points